 Manufacturers can contact their selected auditor directly from the list and arrange for the audit to be conducted at a suitable time within the assigned audit schedule.
 After booking the auditor, the manufacturer is responsible for notifying the APVMA.

-3. Audit charges
+3. Audit duration

 Audit charges vary depending on the duration of the audit, the complexity of the manufacturing premises, the category of manufacture, the travel required and the APVMA-authorised auditor’s own fee schedule.